ChrisCarleton/BottomTime-Core/docs/Users.md

 For user accounts that were created as a result of signing in using a third party authentication service, this API allows the completion of the registration process.
 This API is only allowed for user accounts that still have the `isRegistrationIncomplete` flag set to `true`.
-Attempts to use it with other user accounts will result in a *405 Method Not Allowed* response.
+Attempts to use it with other user accounts will result in a *403 Forbidden* response.

 #### Route Parameters
 * **username** - The temporary username assigned to the account for which registration needs to be